On a generalization of affinoid varieties: Relations with classical analytic geometries

 \begin{defn} A locally $G$-ringed space $(X, \cO_X)$ whose $G$-topology is saturated is said a \emph{rigid $k$-dagger space} if there exists a covering

-by admissible open subsets such that $(U_i, \cO_X|_{U_i})$ is isomorphic to the locally $G$-ringed space of a dagger affinoid space associated to some strict $k$-dagger algebra $A_i$.
+by admissible open subsets such that $(U_i, \cO_X|_{U_i})$ is isomorphic to the locally $G$-ringed space of a dagger affinoid space (equipped with the strong G-topology) associated to some strict $k$-dagger algebra $A_i$.
 A morphism of rigid $k$-dagger spaces is a morphism of locally $G$-ringed spaces. \end{defn}

-So, we can state for rigid $k$-dagger spaces the following standard definitions.
+We can state for rigid $k$-dagger spaces the following standard definitions.